cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-general.md

 Cloudify's architecture supports the following main technical flows:

 ## Bootstrap

-Bootstrapping is the process of installing the Cloudify [manager](#the-manager-orchestrator).
+Bootstrapping is the process of installing the Cloudify [Manager](#the-manager-orchestrator).
 It is executed via the CLI using a blueprint (called manager blueprint).
 This blueprint, describes the cloud resources to provision including the manager VM.
 The blueprint also describes the manager installation using either Deb packages or a Docker container.

 ## [Blueprint](reference-terminology.html#blueprint) Upload

 The first step the user must take to install an application is to have the application orchestration plan (aka `blueprint`) and its related resources uploaded to the manager.
 This is done by using the GUI or the CLI [command](reference-cfy.html#blueprints-upload) `cfy blueprints upload`.
 When using the CLI, This command will pack the blueprint YAML file folder to a `tar.gz` file and upload it to the Cloudify manager REST server.
 Once the blueprint has been validated, it will be stored in the Cloudify manager file server (hosted by [nginx](http://nginx.org)).

 ## [Deployment](reference-terminology.html#deployment) Creation

 In order to deploy and manage an application you need to create a runtime data model in the manager.
 This is where the manager keeps the state of the application.
 Multiple deployments can be created out of a single blueprint, but once a deployment is created it is independent of other deplyoments of the same blueprint.

 To create a deployment, use the GUI or the CLI [command](reference-cfy.html#deployments-create) `cfy deployments create`.
 This will create the deployment data in the manager, including the deployment's [nodes](reference-terminology.html#node) and [node-instances](reference-terminology.html#node-instance) data.
 Additionally, creating a deployment will execute the `deployment_environment.create` [workflow](reference-terminology.html#workflow), which will install the deployment-specific Cloudify agents on the manager and their relevant plugins.
 The agents installation happens in the background, but it is required to finish before other workflows may be executed for the given deployment.

 ## [Workflow](reference-terminology.html#workflow) Execution

-Any automation process from initial setup to auto-scaling is performed by running a workflow script.
+Any automation process, from initial setup to auto-scaling, is performed by running a workflow script.
-In order to execute a workflow use the GUI or the CLI [command](reference-cfy.html#deployments-execute) `cfy deployments execute`.
+In order to execute a workflow, use the GUI or the CLI [command](reference-cfy.html#deployments-execute) `cfy deployments execute`.
 This will create an [execution](reference-terminology.html#execution) object for the deployment in the manager and run the script.

 A general diagram of a workflow's execution: